Candida Martinelli's Italophile Site

 by.
 Before anyone gets upset, yes, there are quality grappa out

-to the website of a quality grappa distillery.
 Especially in the last decade the quality of the exports has been

 rising.
 Grappa is made from the sludgy solids left